CZ-NIC/mininterface/docs/index.md

 class Env:
   nested_config: NestedEnv

+  mandatory_str: str
+  """ As there is not default value, you will be prompted automatically to fill up the field """

-  my_number: int = 5
+  my_number: int | None = None
-  """ This is just a dummy number """
+  """ This is not just a dummy number, if left empty, it is None. """

   my_string: str = "Hello"
   """ A dummy string """